Easy Cast Iron Apple Crisp

 Honestly, the “hardest” part is peeling and slicing the apples.
 If you want to really make your life even easier – here’s an apple peeler and corer in one!

-Although most crisps are baked in a baking dish, I personally love it in a Cast Iron Skillet.
-Not only does it just add a lil' touch of fancy but there are also some additional benefits.
+Although most crisps are baked in a baking dish, I personally love to serve this in our gorgeous Finex Cast Iron Skillet.
+Not only does it just add a lil’ touch of fancy but there are also some additional benefits.

 Benefits of Baking with a Cast Iron